Mike Swick: Personal life

 Swick got married in 2008.
 Now retired from professional fighting, Swick currently owns and runs his own gym in Phuket, Thailand, known as AKA Thailand, which is linked to the main American Kickboxing Academy headquarters in San Jose, California.

-On February 16, 2022 Swick announced he is diagnosed with cancer.
+On February 16, 2022 Swick announced he was diagnosed with cancer, and subsequently announced he was cancer-free in 2023.

 Television and film

 Swick was featured in Fight Life, an award-winning documentary on the sport of MMA, which was released in 2013.